sneakers-the-rat/infrastructure/_sections/2_0_principles.md

 Where do we go from here?

-The decentralized infrastructure I will describe here is similar to previous notions of "grass-roots" science articulated within systems neuroscience {% cite mainenBetterWayCrack2016 %} but has broad and deep history in many domains of computing.
+The decentralized infrastructure I will describe here is similar to previous notions of "grass-roots" science articulated within systems neuroscience {% cite mainenBetterWayCrack2016 %}, or "small tech" in the web development world {% cite balkanSmallTechnologyFoundation %}, but has broad and deep history in many domains of computing.
 My intention is to provide a more prescriptive scaffolding for its design and potential implementation as a way of painting a picture of what science could be like.
 This sketch is not intended to be final, but a starting point for further negotiation and refinement.

 Throughout this section, when I am referring to any particular piece of software I want to be clear that I don't intend to be dogmatically advocating that software *in particular*, but software *like it* that *shares its qualities* --- no snake oil is sold in this document.
 Similarly, when I describe limitations of existing tools, without exception I am describing a tool or platform I love, have learned from, and think is valuable --- learning from something can mean drawing respectful contrast!